 To ensure the best outcome for their case, claimants should contact the wrongful death lawyer as soon as possible.
 This way, the latter will have time to gather the necessary evidence, put the case together, and follow the procedures.
 They will also not risk exceeding the statute of limitations.

-Statute of Limitations for Wrongful Death Claims in Nevada
+Nevada Statute of Limitations for Wrongful Death Claims

 In Nevada, all claims for losses related to property damage and injuries are subject to strict deadlines.
 When it comes to wrongful death cases, the deadline is of two years.
 Time starts flowing on the day the deceased’s passed away.